tsur/blog/_posts/2023-06-09-anane-the-volunteer.markdown

 "My beginning and my end" I said Anane in a sign of approval as I trasmited the frequency of the ceremony audience hall coordinates in alpha-52 from the stellar maps right into the Anane's thought energies

-Anane: "There are two different ways to travel.
-In one, you move towards the destination, and in the other, the destination moves towards you"
+There are two different ways to travel.
+In one, you move towards the destination, and in the other, the destination moves towards you

 At that moment, Anane fixed his eyes on mine, large and of a deep violet-blue color, as if by instinctive reflection, and join our hands together.
 Anane fully concentrated and ordered its thoughts energies to get excited to the destination frequency.